-Fauvism is a style of painting based on the use of vivid, non-naturalistic colour and was the first of the major avant-garde developments in art before the First World War.
-Its dominant figure was Henri Matisse, other members being André Derain, Maurice Vlaminck, Albert Marquet and Georges Rouault.
+Fauvism is a style of painting based on the use of vivid, non-naturalistic colour.
+It was the first major avant-garde developments in art after the turn of the 19th century and before the First World War.
+Its dominant figure was Henri Matisse, other members included André Derain, Maurice Vlaminck, Albert Marquet and Georges Rouault.

-The Fauves exhibited again at the 1906 Salon des Independents, but after this most of the group began to go off in different directions with only Matisse continuing to explore the beauty of pure colour.
-Although the movement was short-lived it was very influential especially on German Expressionism.
+The Fauves exhibited again at the 1906 Salon des Independents.
+After this exhibition most of the group began to go off in different directions with only Matisse continuing to explore the beauty of pure colour.
+Fauvism can be seen as a development and extension of the expressionism of artists such as Van Gogh.
+It also became the stepping stone for later art movements, and developments towards Cubism and abstraction.
+Although the movement was short-lived, it was very influential, especially on German Expressionism.